nextcloud/contacts/README.md

 - [Alexander Weidinger](https://github.com/irgendwie)
 - [Tom Needham](https://github.com/tomneedham)

-If you’d like to join, just go through the issue list and fix some. :)
+If you'd like to join, just go through the [issue list](https://github.com/nextcloud/contacts/issues) and fix some. :)

 ## Building the app